jobe-m/ownkeepass/README.md

 TODO
 ----

 *   Let's to some Qt5 porting and continue development.
-Adapt current QML source code to use [Sailfish Silica components][2] and make the application working on the comming Jolla Smartphone.
+Adapt current QML source code to use [Sailfish Silica components][2] and make the application working on the coming Jolla Smartphone.

 That's it for now.
 I will update things here when I have some news to share :)